 How Long Does The Cumulus Coffee Machine Take To Brew?

 Once the water is fully chilled, each drink brews in under a minute.
-The first use of the day requires about 15 to 20 minutes to cool the water before brewing.
+The first use of the day requires about 15 to 20 minutes to cool the water before it can brew anything.

 Does The Cumulus Machine Use Coffee Pods Or Capsules?

-It uses proprietary Cumulus capsules.
-You cannot use third-party or off-brand coffee capsules at this time.
-The capsules are designed specifically for the machine’s cold brewing system.
+It uses proprietary Cumulus capsules only.
+You cannot use third-party or off-brand capsules at this time.
+They’re designed specifically for the machine’s cold brewing system.

 How Much Do Cumulus Coffee Pods Cost?

-Most Cumulus Coffee pods cost around $1.50 per capsule depending on the roast and blend.
-While more expensive than standard pod systems, they are typically cheaper than buying nitro cold brew at a coffee shop.
+Most Cumulus Coffee capsules cost around $1.50 per pod depending on the roast and blend.
+More expensive than standard pod systems, but typically cheaper than buying nitro cold brew at a coffee shop daily.

 Can You Make Espresso With The Cumulus Machine?

-Yes, the machine has an espresso setting designed for cold espresso.
-It works well for iced espresso drinks and espresso martinis.
+Yes.
+The machine has a dedicated espresso setting for cold espresso.
+It works well for iced espresso drinks and as a base for espresso martinis.

 Is The Cumulus Coffee Machine Loud?

 It makes noise while cooling the water and during brewing, similar to other high-end coffee machines.
-It is noticeable but not disruptive.
+Noticeable but not disruptive.

 How Big Is The Cumulus Coffee Machine?

-The machine is large and heavy.
-It weighs about 30.6 lbs and takes up significant counter space.
-It also needs extra clearance on top because the lid lifts to insert capsules.
+It’s large and heavy, weighing about 30.6 lbs.
+It takes up significant counter space and needs extra clearance on top because the lid lifts to insert capsules.
+Measure your counter before ordering.

 How Much Water Does The Cumulus Machine Hold?

-The water reservoir holds about 80 oz of water, which is enough for roughly two large drinks before refilling.
+The water reservoir holds about 80 oz, which is enough for roughly two large drinks before refilling.

 Does The Cumulus Coffee Machine Require Special Water?

-The machine includes a water filter.
+The machine includes a built-in water filter.
 You can use tap water, filtered water, or distilled water.
-I personally use tap water, but water quality will affect taste.
+Water quality will affect taste, but tap works fine in most cities.

 How Often Does The Cumulus Machine Need Cleaning?